baracudaz/netatmo-lametric-proxy/README.md

 Go to the [LaMetric Developper site](https://developer.lametric.com)

 And create an app with 4 screens:
-- the first is a simple "Name" screen for Outdoor temperature value
+1. first is a simple "Name" screen for Outdoor temperature value
-- the second is a "Sparkline"  screen for Outdoor temperature graph
+2. second is a "Sparkline"  screen for Outdoor temperature graph
-- the third is a simple "Name" screen for Outdoor humidity value
+3. third is a simple "Name" screen for Outdoor humidity value
-- the forth is a simple "Name" screen for Pressure trend (icon) and value
+4. forth is a simple "Name" screen for Pressure trend (icon) and value

 Set the app to use Push mode.
 Publish your app as a private app.